FSoft-AI4Code/CodeCapybara/README.md

 | **Total**| **53,924**|

 #### Only Instruction Generation
-To ensure the code quality, which will be later used as target in the fine-tuning step,  we leverage an unsupervised dataset that only contains code snippets crawled from open-sources.
-We then design a prompt to ask ChatGPT to generate a corresponding instruction for each code snippet.
-In other words, to obtain a pair (Instruction-Output), we ask ChatGPT to generate the instruction given the output as human written code snippet.
+To ensure the code quality for later use as targets in the fine-tuning step,  we leverage an unsupervised dataset that only contains code snippets crawled from open-sources.
+We then design a prompt to ask `gpt-3.5-turbo` to generate a corresponding instruction for each code snippet.
+In other words, to obtain a pair (instruction-output), we ask `gpt-3.5-turbo` to generate the instruction given the output as human written code snippet.

 Our unsupervised dataset contains code functions that covers a wide range of programming problem in 10 programming languages, i.e `Python, Javascript, Java, Golang, Ruby, Rust, PHP, C, C++, C#`

-We obtains our dataset through `gpt-3.5-turbo` OpenAI API.
+We obtain our dataset through `gpt-3.5-turbo` OpenAI API.
 Each instruction-output pair is generated through 2 rounds of API calling.
 - In 1st round, we include a code function (i.e output) in the prompt, and ask `gpt-3.5-turbo` to generate a corresponding instruction.
-	- In 2nd round, since the code function does not guarantee an executable program, we include both 1st round generated instruction and code function to a new prompt and ask model to generate an executable program with libraries imported and dependencies implementation along with the given code function.
+- In 2nd round, since the code function does not guarantee an executable program, we include both 1st round generated instruction and code function to a new prompt and ask the model to generate an executable program with libraries imported and dependencies implementation along with the given code function.

 - Our prompt template can be found [here](./data/prompts/prompt.py).
-- Our script for 2 rounds data generation can be found [here](./data_generation/data_generation.py).
+- Our script for 2 rounds of data generation can be found [here](./data_generation/data_generation.py).

 #### [Code Alpaca](https://github.com/sahil280114/codealpaca)
 For the second source of data, our intention is to follow [Self-Instruct](https://arxiv.org/abs/2212.10560) paper to completely generate various code problems in the format of (Instruction-Input-Output) data from a seed dataset.